 Charlie leads the way through the boulders.
 To get to the saddle, you’ll follow the trail up past the yellow patch ahead, then turn left to get to the ridge.

 Tallie looks back at her mama, past the saddle.
 What a good girl!

 Work your way up the rocky ledge, following cairns.
 You’ll hike up several more, mini switchbacks.

 You can clearly see where the summit is now.
 It looks far, but as I always say, “It looks worse than it actually is.”
 And its true – from this point, you are only about 15-20 minutes from the top.

 Looking North you can see the meadow, rock field and trails merging below.
-Lone Peak is in the far distance (still on my to-do list!)
+Lone Peak is in the far distance (another amazing full day hike!)